EssraJohn/pythonPractice/README.md

 # pythonPractice
 This repository contains Python program examples from basics.
 As a beginner I followed the 9 basics of programming language and they are:
-1. Input and output statements \n
+1. Input and output statements
 2. Control statements
  i.if else stmt
  ii.switch stmt